cchitsiang/awesome-stars/topics.md

 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [module-federation/core](https://github.com/module-federation/core) - Module Federation is a concept that allows developers to share code and resources across multiple JavaScript applications
 - [shuding/nextra](https://github.com/shuding/nextra) - Simple, powerful and flexible site generation framework with everything you love from Next.js.
-- [dubinc/dub](https://github.com/dubinc/dub) - Open-source link management infrastructure.
+- [dubinc/dub](https://github.com/dubinc/dub) - Open-source link management infrastructure
 - [impulse-oss/impulse](https://github.com/impulse-oss/impulse) - Impossible Dev Tools for React and Tailwind
 - [wundergraph/wundergraph](https://github.com/wundergraph/wundergraph) - WunderGraph is a Backend for Frontend Framework to optimize frontend, fullstack and backend developer workflows through API Composition.
 - [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app) - The best way to start a full-stack, typesafe Next.js app